shermanloan/scejson-doc/doc/module-arm.md

 | String | no | see table | default |

 The method of interest accrual is defined by this field.
-A value of `default` informs the SCE to use the single payment note interest accrual method defined in the setup file for the specified `Account`.
+A value of `default` informs the SCE to use the interest accrual method defined in the setup file for the specified `Account`.

+** TODO ** - Finish this list!

 | Code | Description |
 | :---: | :--- |